ModelEarth/community-data/process/naics/README.md

 - Population - Included with our [Machine Learning](/machine-learning/) output
 - Sqkm or Sqmiles - To be added

-The file title format contains naics2, naics4 or naics6 and the year: zipcode53521-census-naics6-2020.csv

 ### Timeline zip code files

 Community-Forecasting timeline zip code files reside at: